fbpx

 REGEN Consortium

 The consortium is formed by 23 European partners and is coordinated by Sylvain Kubicki, from Luxembourg Institute of Science and Technology (LIST).This includes four Research and Technology Organisations with a rich portfolio in research and innovation in the areas of environmental science, information and communication technology and material science (LIST), analysis of social changes (LISER), applied research and technological development on quality of life, energy transition and urban ecosystem(TECNALIA), sustainable development and innovation in the fields of construction, energy and environment (NBK).
-Additionally, the consortium includes four public organisations representing a municipality from the four REGEN demonstration sites of Beckerich, Laredo, Milan and Dublin (BECK, LAREDO, MIL, DDC and CODEMA) and two private organisations, focusing on mobility, environment and territory (AMAT) and with city and regional planning expertise (ISOC).
+Additionally, the consortium includes four public organisations representing a municipality from the four REGEN demonstration sites of Beckerich, Laredo, Milan and Dublin (BECK, LAREDO, MIL, DDC and CODEMA) and two private organisations, focusing on mobility, environment and territory (AMAT) and with city and regional planning expertise (IUE).
 Finally, the consortium is complemented by a metrology SMEs with strong knowhow in software and consulting services for sustainable building design and environmental performance analysis (IES), monitoring impact measurement frameworks (TIL), carrying out specific studies by collaboration with engineers and architects (S&A), creating of knowledge and its transfer to society in the specific field of migrations and in the general field of social research (BEGI), capacity management and people counting (DINYCON), research and innovation in the field of sustainable development and energy transition (R2M FR) and (R2M IT), integrating electricity supply with energy management services (ARDEN), real estate information management (DMO), architectural design firms (KAW) and (VAR), realizing innovative building systems (GTB).

 REGEN is co-financed by the European Commission’s Built4People partnership.